Program OverviewPrinter Friendly

-- You will develop leadership skills as you learn to assess individual and group wellness needs, and design and implement workplace wellness projects.
+- You have the opportunity to design and implement workplace wellness projects.

-- During the final semester, you will strengthen your skills and explore career opportunities with a field placement
+- During the final semester, you strengthen your skills and explore career opportunities with a field placement.

-- The placement component will provide you with valuable and relevant work experience and networking opportunities
+- The placement component provides you with valuable and relevant work experience and networking opportunities.

 - Assess wellness needs of individuals, groups, organizations and communities.

 - Apply best practices to design, implement, evaluate and manage effective individual and agency intervention strategies and wellness programs to achieve goals mutually determined through consultation.

 - Identify risk factors that influence human behaviour, and health and wellness

 - Work in team settings and apply leadership and organizational skills to a variety of populations and settings.